If you’re looking to explore the best scenic drives in Utah state, I have 13 to share with you in this post.

 - 9 8) Interstate 15 from Las Vegas to Zion National Park:

-Here are the 9 scenic drives in Utah I’ll be recommending you take:
+Here are the 13 best scenic drives in Utah I highly recommend exploring:

 - Arches Scenic Drive Road.